 Data collection is the process of collecting and measuring information on specific variables.
 It’s done with the purpose of answering questions or testing hypotheses.
 There are a variety of different data collection methods that researchers can use to gather data.
 While every method has its advantages and drawbacks, some methods are better suited for certain situations than others.

-In this article, we’re going talk about the importance of collecting data and show you how you can get started with data collection.
+In this article, we will talk about the importance of collecting data and show you how you can get started with data collection.
 We’ll also go over the main types of data collection and discuss how to use them in the best possible way.

 Data helps you make informed decisions.
-The more relevant data you have, the more likely you’ll be able to make good decisions when it comes to managing various areas of your business.
+The more relevant data you have, the more likely you are to make good decisions when managing various areas of your business.

 - Gain a better understanding of your audience – Collecting data allows you to learn more about your audience, their needs, pain points, and expectations.